 Cleaning Surface Contamination

 In many cases, cleaning up surface contamination is more difficult than people would expect.
 Unlike most residential cleaning, you may need to use very specific types of cleaning supplies in order to eliminate the hazards of many contaminants.
-For example, oil based contaminants are often difficult or impossible to clean without using some type of solvent or spill kit (similar to these).
+For example, oil based contaminants are often difficult or impossible to clean without using some type of solvent or spill kit.
 In addition, biological contaminants often need an anti-bacterial and/or anti-viral cleaner in order to get rid of the hazard.

 Having all the different types of cleaners available is essential for all facilities.
 In most cases, the cleaners will be stored away until needed, and then the specific cleaning agents that are required for a specific situation will be pulled out by the cleaning staff.
 Most of the time, the cleaning will be done on a regularly scheduled basis.
 It is also important, however, to allow employees to notify the cleaning department when a specific surface has been contaminated.